esra-ylmz8572tech/fitnesstracker/README.md

 # 3. Dependencies

-Chart.js — a JavaScript library for rendering responsive and interactive charts.
+Chart.js : A JavaScript library for rendering responsive and interactive charts.
 Included via CDN in the HTML file to visualize workout data.

 # 4. Description of Key Functions or Features